 Additionally to add a twist, in limited circumstances an individual’s physical days of U.S. presence may be excluded (be considered ‘foreign’?) for purposes of determining the SPT, in cases where they were:

-c) IRC Sec 7701(b)(3)(B)/ §301.7701(b)-2- In such cases as a U.S. resident alien having less than 183 days in the current year but is in excess of the requirements using the fractional two year look back rule, these individuals will be able to file IRS Form 8840- Closer Connection Exception Statement for Aliensclaiming a “tax home” and “closer connection” to a foreign country and remain U.S. non resident aliens.
+c) IRC Sec 7701(b)(3)(B)/ 301.7701(b)-2– In cases where a U.S. resident alien having less than 183 days in the current year but is in excess of the requirements using the fractional two year look back rule, these individuals will be able to file IRS Form 8840- Closer Connection Exception Statement for Aliens- claiming a “tax home” and “closer connection” to a foreign country and remain U.S. non resident aliens.

 Department of Treasury Regulations Title 31 CFR 1010.350- Money and Finance Treasury- Form 114- Report of Foreign Bank and Financial Accounts: